Y2K (1999 film)

+It was harshly criticized by critics as well as the technology press.

 Background

-Executive producer David Israel and his partner, Patrick Caddell, developed the idea of making a Y2K disaster film in the summer of 1998.
-"We were sitting at my kitchen table and concocted this thing and went and pitched it," Israel told the Los Angeles Times in 1999.
-"Frankly, I was astonished that nobody else pitched it.
+Executive producer David Israel and his partner, Patrick Caddell, developed the idea of making a Y2K disaster film in summer 1998.
+Israel told the Los Angeles Times: "Frankly, I was astonished that nobody else pitched it.
 When we were able to clear the title 'Y2K,' I was flabbergasted.
 I was surprised we are the only fictional thing that got made."

 Another Y2K-themed film with the same title and starring Louis Gossett Jr., Sarah Chalke and Malcolm McDowell was produced and released straight to video in 1999.

 Plot

-Nick Cromwell (Olin) is an MIT-trained freelance computer systems analyst who works at a Seattle nuclear power plant.
-With the Y2K computer bug shutting down computer systems around the globe after midnight on January 1, 2000, Cromwell first is in Washington, D.C., arranging for an arriving airplane to land without the benefit of runway lights.
-Then, after word leaks a Swedish nuclear power plant has had a meltdown just a few hours earlier after that country ushered in the year 2000, Cromwell must hop a supersonic jet back home to Seattle, where Cromwell's family lives, to prevent a meltdown at the same kind of power plant.
-That requires the evacuation of a 10-mile radius of the plant, including Cromwell's wife, Alix (Vernon), who is a doctor delivering a millennium baby.
-Further complicating matters for the Cromwells is the fact that although Alix has told their two children to stay home, 16-year-old daughter, Kelly (Jane McGregor), sneaks out to party.
-This requires Alix to roam the city looking for her.
+Nick Cromwell is an MIT-trained "Y2K troubleshooter", the son of a NASA problem-solver.
+As midnight on January 1, 2000 arrives in the Eastern Time Zone and computers shut down because of the bug, the entire Atlantic Seaboard goes dark and Cromwell assists a plane to land in Washington, DC, without runway lights.
+Word then arrives of a nuclear power plant in Sweden suffering a meltdown and killing all the workers, so he takes a supersonic jet back to his hometown of Seattle to avert disaster at the similar power plant there.
+Everyone within a 10-mile radius of the plant is ordered to evacuate, including Cromwell's wife, Alix, a physician who is delivering a millennium baby.
+But the Cromwells' 16-year-old daughter Kelly has disobeyed her mother's order to stay home with her younger brother, so Alix begins searching the city for her.

-Other disasters around the country include power failures crippling the entire Eastern seaboard, computers unlocking all doors in a Texas prison and Jay Leno of The Tonight Show With Jay Leno continuing to broadcast.
+Other Y2K-related disasters around the country shown in the film include a Navy F-18 crashing; a patient dying in surgery when a hospital's backup generators fail; computers unlocking all doors in a Texas prison; and Jay Leno continuing to broadcast The Tonight Show With Jay Leno.